Medical Doctor Visa Sponsorship Jobs in Utah

 Which companies sponsor visas for medical doctors in Utah?

 The most active sponsors for medical doctors in Utah include University of Utah Health, Intermountain Health, and HCA Healthcare-affiliated facilities.
-Federally Qualified Health Centers (FQHCs) and rural critical access hospitals across the state also sponsor physicians, often under the J-1 Conrad 30 waiver program, which places doctors in medically underserved areas in exchange for visa relief.
+Federally Qualified Health Centers (FQHCs) and rural critical access hospitals across the state also sponsor physicians, often under the J-1 visa Conrad 30 waiver program, which places doctors in medically underserved areas in exchange for visa relief.

 Which visa types are most common for medical doctor roles in Utah?

-Most international physicians working in Utah enter through the J-1 Exchange Visitor visa during residency or fellowship, then transition to H-1B sponsorship for attending positions.
+Most international physicians working in Utah enter through the J-1 Exchange Visitor visa during residency or fellowship, then transition to H-1B visa sponsorship for attending positions.
 The Conrad 30 J-1 waiver is widely used by Utah hospitals and FQHCs recruiting for underserved areas.
-O-1 visas are an option for physicians with exceptional credentials, and some Canadian or Mexican doctors may qualify under TN status.
+O-1 visas are an option for physicians with exceptional credentials, and some Canadian or Mexican doctors may qualify under TN visa status.

 Which cities in Utah have the most medical doctor sponsorship jobs?